Aracy Balabanian

-Aracy Balabanian (22 February 1940 – 7 August 2023) was a Brazilian actress.
+Aracy Balabanian (Արասի Բալաբանյան; 22 February 1940 – 7 August 2023) was a Brazilian actress of Armenian descent.
+With a career spanning more than six decades, she was one of the longest serving and most prominent actresses in the history of Brazilian theatre and television.
+She was particularly known for her work in comedy and television drama, as well as for her memorable character Dona Armênia in the telenovelas Rainha da Sucata (1990) and Deus nos Acuda (1992–1993).
+Balabanian also became widely known for playing Cassandra in the comedy series Sai de Baixo.

 Biography

-Aracy Balabanian was born in Campo Grande, in the state of Mato Grosso do Sul, Brazil.
-Her parents were Armenians Raphael and Esther Balabanyans.
-They emigrated from Ottoman Empire to Brazil, fleeing from the genocide promoted in that country by the Ottoman Turks.
+Aracy Balabanian was born in Campo Grande, in the state of Mato Grosso do Sul, Brazil, to Armenian immigrants Raphael and Esther Balabanyan, who fled Nor Hachn and settled in Brazil after surviving the Armenian genocide perpetrated by the Ottoman Turks.

+Her parents originally wanted to name her Arax (Արաքս), after the river, but ultimately decided to honor their new homeland instead.
+Aracy is a Brazilian name of Tupi origin meaning "daybreak" or, literally, "mother of the day."

 At the age of fifteen, she moved to São Paulo with her parents and helped raise her seven younger brothers.
 She passed the entrance exam for Social Sciences and for the Escola de Arte Dramática, coming to abandon the studies of Sociology, another entrance exam that she had taken and had been accepted, to devote herself to the theater.
 She said that she lived in a time when it was considered ugly for a woman to do theater since women were formerly educated to be housewives and obey their husbands.

 Balabanian died in Rio de Janeiro on 7 August 2023, at the age of 83.